-- Possess an earned terminal degree in one's teaching field or a related field from a regionally accredited institution as determined by the faculty member's school, reflecting best practices. - 2) Complete four (4) years of full-time teaching experience, professional experience, or equivalency at the college level, two (2) which need to occur after having received the terminal degree. - 3) Teach a minimum of six (6) term-length courses across the three (3) year period and receive department chair and dean endorsement, based on the following standards (note: if the faculty member seeking advancement is a department chair, the dean serves in the role of department chair): - a) Earn a multi-year average Teaching Effectiveness Score of 52 or higher or earn a TES of 52 or higher in 50% of IDEA evaluated courses.
-See Section 7.2 item 1. a.
-1) c) for an explanation of the TES process.
-Faculty who teach in courses not evaluated by IDEA must evaluate and meet stated expectations for that teaching format (see Section 7.2 item 1. a.
-2). - b) If utilized, provide evidence of teaching effectiveness from two (2) different observers of classroom teaching. - c) Earn a pattern of chair's rating of "meets expectations" or higher in the Educator-Mentor (E-M) role. - d) Demonstrate high quality scholarship which meets or exceeds the expectations for a typical faculty member in the department. - e) Demonstrate achievement of the appropriate career publication/product record: - i.
-At least one (1) peer-reviewed publication/product for undergraduate faculty: - At least two (2) peer-reviewed publications/products for graduate level faculty (at least 50 percent of workload is in master's or doctoral level courses).
+- 1) Possess an earned terminal degree in one's teaching field or a related field from a regionally accredited institution as determined by the faculty member's school, reflecting best practices. - 2) Complete four (4) years of full-time teaching experience, professional experience, or equivalency at the college level, two (2) of which need to occur after having received the terminal degree. - 3) Teach a minimum of six (6) term-length courses across the three (3) year period.
+Department chairs review faculty materials based on the totality of the following sources of evidence, which are evaluated on a 5-point rubric (in some cases, not all activities will apply).
+(Note: If the faculty member seeking advancement is a department chair, the dean serves in the role of department chair): - a) Teaching Effectiveness based on student feedback-proficiency is demonstrated by earning a multi-year average Teaching Effectiveness Score of 52 or higher in 100% of IDEA-evaluated courses or earning a TES of 52 or higher in 50% of IDEA-evaluated courses.
+(See Section 7.2, item 1.a.i.3.b for an explanation of the TES process.)

+(1) Faculty who teach in courses not evaluated by IDEA must collect student feedback using FEC-approved instruments with scoring standards for that teaching format (see Section 7.2, item 1.a).